 In 2012, Simon served on the MAP Task Force, which was created by SJR 69 to deliberate options of new rules for the Monetary Award Program (MAP)—a need-based grant program for college students—with the goal of improving the outcome for students who receive the grants.
 Findings of the task force were reported to the General Assembly in December of 2012.

 Lt.
 Governor Simon served as chairperson of the Classrooms First Commission.
 Under Public Act 97-0503, the bipartisan commission is comprised of P-12 education stakeholders, including teachers, administrators and parents, and was charged with recommending ways that districts can reduce duplicative administrative spending and improve educational offerings.
 In June, 2012 the commission completed its work and released a final report entitled Classrooms First Commission: A Guide to P-12 Efficiency and Opportunity.
 The report contains recommendations to spur school district consolidation and streamline school district operations, with the goal of redirecting $1 billion to classrooms from administration spending.

 Service Evaluation Committee

 The seven-member Service Evaluation Committee, overseen by Office of the Lt.
 Governor, is required by 105 ICLS 5/2-3.112 to develop a survey that annually solicits feedback from Illinois school districts on the quality of services provided by the Illinois State Board of Education and the Regional Offices of Education.
 This survey is used to ensure needed services are being delivered to districts.
-The 2012 survey is complete and results have been delivered to the State Board and Regional Offices across the state.
+The 2012 , 2013 and 2014 reports were delivered to the State Board and Regional Offices across the state.